TVATDCI/versioning_git/README.md

 #### command above is used to check the status of your repository and verify that the README.md file is now committed, which is no longer shown as modified.

 ###Adding More Content
+### git log
+##### is used to display the history of commits made to GIT Repository.
+It shows infomations such as commit msg., author, and data details for each commit!